GitHubDragonFly/Localized_3js/README.md

 IF, for whatever reason, you might need to locally run the [three.js](https://github.com/mrdoob/three.js/) Editor and Examples (Docs) then here is a possible way of doing it with python.

-Note: Optional custom modified files should be implemented as either `all` or `none`.
-Try to read the whole description so you don't miss anything.
+Note: this repository also provides optional customized files which can provide additional functionality currently not available in the Editor.
+These files should be implemented as either `all` or `none`.
+You could also try using only some of these files but don't get surprised if eventually something doesn't work properly.

 # Requirements